COORDINATES: 55°47 N 49°10 E

 Kazan and innovations

-The city’s economics follows an innovative way of development; Idea Technopark, one of the largest technoparks in Europe, and the biggest IT centre in Russia – IT Park – have been successfully operating for several years in Kazan.
+The city’s economy follows an innovative way of development; Idea Technopark, one of the largest technoparks in Europe, and the biggest IT centre in Russia – IT Park – have been successfully operating for several years in Kazan.
 Innopolis, a science city for IT specialists and the first city in Russia’s modern history to be constructed completely from scratch, was built near Kazan and is about to become the country’s leading centre in the field of information technologies.

 Kazan and infrastructure